bottlepy/bottle/docs/tutorial.rst

 Plugins can be installed and removed at any time, even at runtime while serving requests.
 This enables some neat tricks (installing slow debugging or profiling plugins only when needed) but should not be overused.
 Each time the list of plugins changes, the route cache is flushed and all plugins are re-applied.

 .. note::
-    The module-level :func:`install` and :func:`uninstall` functions affect the :ref:`default-app`.
+    The module-level:func:`install` and :func:`uninstall` functions affect the :ref:`default-app`.
 To manage plugins for a specific application, use the corresponding methods on the :class:`Bottle` application object.

 Route-specific Installation